 Contact your agent to see if your policy has a good student discount.

-If your child protégée does not have a car on campus, but they are listed as driving to and from school/work each day, check to see if you can change their rating to be listed as an occasional driver.
+If your child does not have a car on campus, but they are listed as driving to and from school/work each day, check to see if you can change their rating to be listed as an occasional driver.
 This can help lower your premium as well.

 A lot of carriers also offer scholarships for their policy holders.
 Call your insurance provider, or check out their website, for more information.

 Let us take care of the insurance stuff.
-You have more important things to worry about, like how you're going to fill all of that extra free time you have now that you have gotten used to your new child-free normal!!
+You have more important things to worry about, like how you're going to fill all of that extra free time you have now that you have gotten used to your new child-free normal!